oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 - Sidebery (or any other plugin that lets to specify SOCKS5 proxy per container)

-Add `localhost:9999` (or whichever port you specified in your SSH config) to Firefox, or to the Multiaccount-container of your choice
+Add `localhost:9999` (or whichever port you specified in your SSH config) to Firefox, or to the Multiaccount-container of your choice.
+You can create multiple containers too, if you need access to services in multiple separated zones.

 ## Done